Sumandora/FrameworkCS2/README.md

 # FrameworkCS2
-A fully-featured training software for Counter Strike: 2, made for Linux
+A fully-featured training software for Counter Strike: 2, made for Linux.

+> [!IMPORTANT]
+> This project is very much a WIP, don't expect too much from it right now.

 ### WARNING: This program is being detected by Valve.
 Usage on official, custom, or private servers will most likely result in punishment from Valve!

 ## Installation
 ### Dependencies
 <details>